pawelwilkosz/azure_questions/README.md

 #### Q: On which level it's possible to grant an access?
 A: You can grant an access on Subscription, Resource Group and Resources level

+<a name="zerotrust"></a>
+### Zero Trust
+#### Q: What's Zero Trust?
+A: Zero Trust is a security model in organization, called "don't trust anyone".
+It contains with following items:
+- strong identity authentication everywhere
+- devices are enrolled in device management and their health is validated
+- access is limited to only what is needed
+- the health of services is validated